 Bonus Tip: Expatriates don’t need to be in the country to submit their work permit applications.
 However, they do need to be physically present in Kenya to have their passports endorsed with their work permit.

-6. Some Items Are Restricted/Dutiable While Others Subject to Radioactive Analysis
+6. Certain Items are Restricted/Dutiable, Others Subject to Radioactive Analysis

-Some items may qualify for free import, but limits apply.
+Some items may qualify for free importation, but limits apply.
 For instance, if you’re 16 years and older, you may import:

 - 50 cigars